The Sentinel (TV series): Pilot

-Jim doesn't believe Blair's explanation about his senses at first.
-In fact, at their second meeting, Jim throws Blair up against a wall and calls him a "neo-hippie, witch-doctor punk."
-Nevertheless, Jim's senses are a huge problem, as demonstrated when Blair has to shove Jim and himself under an oncoming garbage truck to save Jim from a zone-out.
-Jim later introduces Blair to Simon Banks, the chief of Major Crimes, and gets Blair a ninety-day observer's pass so that Blair can help with his senses.
+Jim initially doesn't believe Blair's explanation about his senses.
+At their second meeting, Jim throws Blair against a wall.
+Nevertheless, Jim's senses pose a huge problem, as demonstrated when Blair has to shove Jim and himself under an oncoming garbage truck to save Jim from a zone-out.
+Jim later introduces Blair to Simon Banks, the chief of Major Crimes, and secures Blair a ninety-day observer's pass to help with his senses.
 The excuse they give is that Blair is Jim's kid cousin, whom he is helping get his doctorate by allowing him to study the police force so he can write a dissertation on the "thin blue line" and the closed society of the police force.

 Soon after, Blair's warehouse apartment is blown up by the drug lab next door, and Jim invites Blair to stay with him at his loft apartment at 852 Prospect Ave., apartment 307.
-Blair temporarily brings with him Larry the Ape, the subject of a short-term sociology study.
+Blair temporarily brings Larry the Ape, the subject of a short-term sociology study.
 Although the arrangement is only meant to last a week, Blair stays for years.